nurakawa/nk.github.io/_posts/2023-01-09-firstpost.md

 categories: blog
 ---

-Note: This is the first entry for my blog, a place where I may occasionally throw things and see what sticks.
+Note: First entry.
+This is not a blog...

-I enjoy talking about a wide range of topics, so this will be an outlet for me to do so.
+This is just a place that I'll occasionally give my two cents on topics that no one asked me to speak about.
 Some topics might be viewed as controversial, but what isn't these days?
 If you like/dislike/abhor any of my posts, I would love to hear your feedback.
 You can find my contact details at the bottom of the page.